MauroJorge101/InterviewTracer/README.md

+# Disclaimer
+All rights reserved to the Names/Companies used in this app.
+All Apis used in this app do not make more than they should, only what I have permission to do.

 # InterviewTracer
 I had this idea because I'm now looking for a job and it's hard to maintain and control the ammount of interviews I have in a month...